pasqal-io/emulators/docs/emu_mps/benchmarks/accuracy.md

 )
 ```

-The register spacing is immaterial, because we run the sequence twice with a custom interaction matrix.
+The register spacing is immaterial because we run the sequence twice with a custom interaction matrix.
 We will plot the difference between the two corralation matrices at the end of the sequence for various parameters.
-The two interaction matrices contain only `0` and `1`, where the ones are between qubits
+The two interaction matrices contain only `0` and `1`, where the ones are between qubit pairs

  `[(6, 7), (8, 9), (10, 11), (7, 0), (7, 3), (9, 1), (9, 5), (11, 3), (11, 5), (6, 1), (6, 2), (8, 0), (8, 4), (10, 2), (10, 4)]`